Peak Flow Meter Chart By Age

 Establish a Baseline

 Before using a peak flow meter chart, it's crucial to establish your personal best PEF.
-This is the highest PEF value you can achieve when your asthma is well-controlled, and it serves as a reference point for all subsequent readings.
+Which means this is the highest PEF value you can achieve when your asthma is well-controlled, and it serves as a reference point for all subsequent readings.
 To determine your personal best, take PEF readings twice a day for two to three weeks when you're feeling well and your asthma symptoms are minimal.
 Record each reading in a log or chart and identify the highest value.
 This value will be your personal best PEF.

 Regular Monitoring